Geeeeeker/build-FreeFileSync-on-64bit-RaspberryPiOS/README.md

 remove:                                              rv == wxApp::AppearanceResult::CannotChange ?
 L"CannotChange" : L"Failure", L"" /*errorMsg*/));
 ```
 ### 4.5 Make darkmode-related change in wx+/darkmode.h
+These changes are referenced in the Bugs.txt file, using information from the arch aur patch on how to incorporate them.

 Line 12
 ```
 add: #include <wx/settings.h>